 2012 -- Dr. Val T. Iwashita retired after 17 years as Headmaster.
 Dr. Timothy Cottrell became the new Head of School July 1, 2012.

-Groundbreaking for the Sullivan Center, to replace the Upper School library building, was held July 5, 2012.
+Groundbreaking for the Sullivan Center for Innovation and Leadership, to replace the Upper School library building, was held July 5, 2012.

 This list, compiled from sources in the 'Iolani School Archives, is not definitive or all-inclusive; early information is often uncertain or conflicting.